repeaterjs/repeater/docs/04_safety.md

 ys.next();
 ```

-The `@repeaterjs/repeater` package exports three buffer classes: `FixedBuffer`, `DroppingBuffer` and `SlidingBuffer`. `FixedBuffer` allows repeaters to push a set number of values without pushes waiting or throwing an error, but preserves the waiting/error throwing behavior described above when the buffer is full.
+The `@repeaterjs/repeater` module exports three buffer classes: `FixedBuffer`, `DroppingBuffer` and `SlidingBuffer`. `FixedBuffer` allows repeaters to push a set number of values without pushes waiting or throwing an error, but preserves the waiting/error throwing behavior described above when the buffer is full.
 Alternatively, `DroppingBuffer` will drop the *latest* values when the buffer is full and `SlidingBuffer` will drop the *earliest* values.
-Because `DroppingBuffer` and `SlidingBuffer` instances never fill, pushes to repeaters with these buffers never throw, and the returned promise will resolve immediately.
+Because `DroppingBuffer` and `SlidingBuffer` instances never fill, pushes to repeaters with these buffers never throw overflow errors, and the returned promise resolves immediately.
 You can define custom buffer classes to give repeaters more complex buffering behaviors.